What to See

 -

-In the heart of the city just steps from La Rambla you’ll find a palace straight out of a Gothic fairy tale (are there Gothic fairy tales?) with its daring dark colours and rich wrought iron ornamentation.
-It’s actually a mansion built for a textile tycoon and his 10 children.
-What we today call Guell Palace […]
+In the heart of the city just steps from La Rambla you’ll find Palau Guell Palace: it’s straight out of a Gothic fairy tale (if those exist!) with its daring dark colours and rich wrought iron ornamentation.
+Palau Guell is actually a mansion built for a textile tycoon and his 10 children.
+What we today call […]

 -